explodes/ezfacebook/README.md

 - Absolute Url template tag, minds current protocol.
 Useful for posting links and images.
 - P3P Cookie middleware to enable the use of cookies in your iframes

-For installation please see:

-(See ezfacebook/example_settings.py and ezfacebook/example_urls.py)

 # Installation

+(See ezfacebook/example_settings.py and ezfacebook/example_urls.py for examples, or view below)

 ## Settings :: example `settings.py` file